digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 -Xmx1g
 ```

-You may need to adjust your HEAP MEMORY according to you physical usable memory size.
+You may need to adjust your HEAP MEMORY according to your physical usable memory size.

 `/opt/sonarqube/elasticsearch/config/elasticsearch.yml`